 Our functional and reporting currency is U.S. dollars.
 In 2012, more than 99.0% of our revenues and cost of revenues were denominated in U.S. dollars.
 However, we have foreign currency exposure and are primarily affected by fluctuations in exchange rates between the U.S. dollar and the NT dollar.
-This is because a significant portion of our operating expenses (including for research and development, general and administrative, and sales and marketing expenses) are denominated in NT dollars and we maintain a portion of our cash in NT dollars for local working capital purposes.
-For example, in December 2012, approximately 64% of our operating expenses were denominated in NT dollars, with a small percentage denominated in Japanese Yen, Korean Won and Chinese Renminbi, and the majority of the remainder in U.S. dollars.
-Moreover, there are tax-related assets and liabilities on our balance sheet which are denominated in NT dollars.
+This is because a significant portion of our operating expenses (including for research and development, general and administrative, and sales and marketing expenses) are denominated in NT dollars and we maintain a portion of our operating expenses were denominated in NT dollars, with a small percentage denominated in Japanese Yen, Korean Won and Chinese Renminbi, and the majority of the remainder in U.S. dollars.
 The current global economic crisis may cause increased volatility in exchange rates.
 From time to time, we enter into forward contracts to hedge our foreign currency exposure, but we cannot assure you that this will adequately protect us against the risk of exchange rate fluctuations and reduce the impact of potential foreign exchange losses.
 Any significant fluctuation to our disadvantage in exchange rates would have an adverse effect on our results of operations and financial condition.